refined-github/refined-github/readme.md

 - The file hover effect in the repo file browser is removed.
 - [Unnecessary buttons in the comment box toolbar are hidden](https://user-images.githubusercontent.com/1402241/53629083-a4fe8900-3c47-11e9-8211-bfe2d254ffcb.png) (each one has a keyboard shortcut).
 - Obvious tooltips are removed.
+- The `Checks` tab is hidden from PRs when there are no checks.
 - The `Projects` tab is hidden from repositories and profiles when there are no projects.
     * New projects can still be created via the [`Create new…` menu](https://user-images.githubusercontent.com/1402241/34909214-18b6fb2e-f8cf-11e7-8556-bed748596d3b.png).
 - [The autocomplete on the issue search field is removed.](https://user-images.githubusercontent.com/1402241/42991841-1f057e4e-8c07-11e8-909c-b051db7a2a03.png)